Postwar

 1993 – America’s largest rally for gay rights takes place in Washington DC on April 25, 1993.
 Estimates on attendance varied between 300,000 to 1 million.

-1993 – Don’t Ask Don’t Tell policy instituted for members of the armed forces.
+1993 – Don’t Ask Don’t Tell policy was instituted for members of the armed forces.
 This was a compromise on gay rights.
 Though openly gay personnel were barred from service, closet homosexuals were not only accepted but protected from harassment and discrimination.

 1994 – Nelson Mandela of the ANC (African National Congress) becomes president of South Africa as the country ends almost a half-century of apartheid.
 The 1990s were a time of change for South Africa as the country became liberalized and blacks were granted more freedoms and the right to vote.
 Jews were also emancipated.